Data Readiness: Lessons from the Field for Machine Learning Data Prep

 The field of Machine Learning (ML) is not new, yet marketers are still discovering brand new ways to apply ML methods on their large, complex and expanding data sets.
 Demand for data science talent continues to grow, but the problems of collecting and normalizing clean, meaningful data for machine learning are snowballing faster than most firms can respond.
 In order for brands to take advantage of this avalanche of artificial intelligence functionality, it’s critical that they first install a data foundation that’s ready for the task.
 This requires marketers, data scientists and engineers or developers working together.In order for brands to take advantage of this avalanche of artificial intelligence functionality, it’s critical that they first install a data foundation that’s ready for the task.
 Click To Tweet

 Our products unique positioning within our clients’ organizations has provided Tealium insight into each step of the machine learning process.
-We’ve developed the Universal Data Hub to produce ML-ready data in real time, which is one of our strategic mandates.
+We’ve developed the Customer Data Hub to produce ML-ready data in real time, which is one of our strategic mandates.
 Here are some of our learnings across the lifecycle of an ML project based on working with many clients.

 The five steps below represent a typical machine learning project lifecycle (click each one below if you want to skip ahead to that section):